-Carrying value Term to maturity
+2022 Carrying value Term to maturity

 Payable to clients 1,034,808 Due on demand

+Preferred Shares 30,422 Due on demand

 Payable to brokers 24,650 Due within one month

-Accounts payable and accrued liabilities 50,966 Due within one year
+Accounts payable and accrued liabilities 50,966 Due within one to three years

-Debt 110,922 Due within one year
+Debt 80,500 Due within one year

-1,221,346
+1.221.346

 The Company holds its cash and cash equivalent balances with a number of financial institutions with high credit ratings.
 All cash and cash equivalent balances are comprised of highly liquid investments that are readily convertible to known amounts of cash with original maturities of three months or less.
 The Company considers Canadian federal government debt (such as treasury bills) with original maturities from three to six months as highly liquid investments.
 Although these securities are not classified as cash equivalents on the consolidated balance sheets, they form an important part of the Company's overall liquidity portfolio.
 Payables and receivables to and from brokers and dealers represent open transactions that generally settle within the normal two-day settlement cycle and also include collateralized securities borrowed and/or loaned in transactions that can be closed within a few days if necessary.
 Client receivables are secured by readily marketable securities and are reviewed on an ongoing basis for impairment in value and collectability.
 The liquidity of the Company's main operating subsidiaries is continually evaluated, factoring in business requirements, market conditions and regulatory capital requirements.
-There has been no change to the Company's cash management practices during fiscal 2022.
+There has been no change to the Company's cash management practices during fiscal 2023.